-Beginning your career as a teacher of students with visual impairments (TSVI) or O&M specialist through a university program has at least two steps: being accepted in a participating university and being accepted by the certification program.
+Beginning your career as a TSVI or COMS through a university program has at least two steps: being accepted in a participating university and being accepted by the certification program.
 To assist you in this process, review the following information prior to submitting an application:

-- 1. VI and O&M Preparation (this document), - 2.
-Typical Roles and Responsibilities of VI Professionals.
+- 1. TSVI and COMS Preparation (this document) - 2.
+Typical Roles and Responsibilities of VI Professionals (also on page 17-20)